-Many vets are now suggesting natural alternatives as an anti-anxiety treatment for dogs.
+Many vets are now suggesting natural alternatives as an anti-anxiousness treatment for dogs.
 Non-pharmaceuticals should not interfere with any other medications.
 In fact, some studies have shown that they can enhance the effectiveness of other medications, such as pain killers.

 When CBD enters the body it is mediated by the endocannabinoid system, or ECS.
 The ECS is a natural biological system present in all mammals, meaning that dogs and cats respond to CBD in much the same way as humans.